RoadmapStudios/commercebird/readme.txt

 == Q: Where can I see the documentation and contact support?
 A: Please visit https://support.commercebird.com to read the docs and open support ticket

+== Q: How can I contribute as a developer?
+A: Please fork the repository first on https://github.com/RoadmapStudios/commercebird and then create a PR.

 == Installation ==